Gitmepawan/roku_backend/README.md

 Once you've completed these steps, you should be able to use the frontend of the video streaming app.

+## Login
+once you run your file you can see the username and password from the database file which was imported in phpmyAdmin. you can use that username and password or you can change too.
+You will see the collection of movies according to permissions.

 ## Architecture
 The app will have separate front-end and back-end projects, and a truly component-based architecture with the front-end build will be used.